flabbergast/sha204_playground/avr/README.md

 Get the [LUFA] library and copy the `LUFA` folder to the subdirectory `avr/LUFA`.

+The SHA204 library supports both Single Wire interface and I2C interface (on mega's hardware I2C=TWI pins).
+Just select the interface at the beginning of `sha204_playground.cpp` file.

-Make modifications to match your hardware setup (`makefile` and `SHA204/SHA204SWI_hardware_config.h` are probably the most important ones).
+Modifications to match your hardware setup are done mostly in `makefile` and `SHA204/SHA204SWI_hardware_config.h` or `SHA204/SHA204TWI_hardware_config.h`.

 Compile (`make`) and upload to your board with ATSHA204 (how to do this depends on your bootloader).